rsdoiel/antenna/archives/2025/science_and_technology_2025.31.md

 ---

-## US charges 2 Chinese nationals with illegally shipping Nvidia AI chips to China
+## Nvidia security boss pledges 'no backdoors'

 date: 2025-08-06, updated: 2025-08-06, from: The Register (UK I.T.
 News)

-<h4>Feds claim suspects rerouted kit through Malaysia</h4> <p>Federal authorities in the US have charged two Chinese nationals with secretly exporting advanced AI chips to China.…</p>
+<h4>As US charges 2 Chinese nationals with illegally shipping chips to China</h4> <p>Federal authorities in the US have charged two Chinese nationals with secretly exporting advanced AI chips to China.…</p>

 <br>